|

 Which one of the following is correct in the following context?
 Why Islamabad and How it is different?
 Why Islamabad and How is it different?
 P S Islamabad is the capital city of Pakistan Thanks!

-- A variety of vs varieties of - WordReference Forums
+- A book of articles by different authors??? - WordReference Forums

 |